An event hosted by Nikon School and instructed by Bishara Mustafa on September 29th, 2018

 Lens

-It would be best to have a lens with a wide field-of-view with near-focusing capability to obtain excellent results because fishes usually swim closer to the tank glass.
-A lens of less than 60mm is ideal, especially if it has a wide aperture.
+It's best to use a lens with a wide field of view and near-focusing capability for optimal results, as fish often swim close to the tank glass.
+Lenses with a focal length of less than 60mm are ideal, particularly those with a wide aperture.

 White Balance

-Auto White Balance can do the trick.
-However, make sure to shoot in RAW to be able to change the white balance in Lightroom later, just in case.
+Auto White Balance can help, but shoot in RAW format to adjust the white balance in Adobe Lightroom later if needed.

 Exposure